richardTowers/verify-tech-docs/source/documentation/saml/buildyourservice.md

     You can use the X509 signing certificate contained in the Matching Service Adapter metadata to validate this signature.

-> **Caution:** ßUse this procedure with care.
+> **Caution:** Use this procedure with care.
 You must trust assertions signed by the
 > Matching Service Adapter only.
 The GOV.Verify hub never issues
 > assertions for consumption by the service endpoint, so make sure that
 > it’s *not* possible to trust the hub to issue assertions.